gautamnaik1994/GenAI_Therapy_Multi_Agent/README.md

 ## Overview

 Therapy Agent is an advanced system designed for the analysis of medical and therapy sessions.
 It processes session transcripts, automatically scores mental health assessments, and visualizes client progress over time.
 The architecture is modular, featuring a robust Python backend (API and agent logic) and a modern frontend for interactive data visualization.
-The app is deployed here
+The app is deployed here : [Therapy Agent](https://therapy-agent.streamlit.app/).

 ## Key Features